TheCaptainCraken/chess-bot-maker/book/src/2_basic_evaluation/index.md

 }
 ```

-Now, we're doing something interesting: this function takes the board, iterates every piece, calculates its value and adds everything together.
+Now, we're doing something interesting: this function takes the board, iterates over every piece, calculates its value and adds everything together.
 Our pieces are added while enemy pieces are subtracted.
-Then we return the score.
+Then, we return the score.

 ```rust
 pub fn next_move(position: &Chess) -> Move {